Canes set to return to practice field this morning

 UM has been working hard to install a new offense and defense all spring and are building toward getting better and better each day.
 So stay tuned as we'll have more videos of the workouts and will continue to provide our feedback on the message boards and with front page stories.

-We'll also get our first feedback from players off Saturday's scrimmage after practice, and will also be on the lookout for any depth chart shakeups this morning.
+We'll also get feedback from players after practice, and will also be on the lookout for any depth chart shakeups this morning.

+The team's next practice on Saturday will be its second spring scrimmage, so things should be pretty amped up today as the Canes prepare for that.

 There's already been plenty of news from the practices, including the depth charts we see on the field, highlights during the media availability and notes on what we see from individual players.
 Plus, of course, post-practice interviews with coaches and players.